-The only coach the City Islanders have ever known, Bill Becher enters the 2015 season with an impressive 109-78-60 career regular season record.
-His trophy case includes the 2011 USL PRO National Division Title, the 2007 USL-2 Championship Trophy, and the 2005 USL-2 Coach of the Year Award.
+The only coach the City Islanders have ever known, Bill Becher enters the 2017 season with an impressive 124-103-73 career regular season record.
+His trophy case includes being a finalist in the 2014 USL Championship, the 2011 USL PRO National Division Title, the 2007 USL-2 Championship Trophy, and the 2005 USL-2 Coach of the Year Award.

 From day one, Becher’s effective coaching style and a host of connections built over a lifetime in the soccer world helped make the City Islanders a contender.
 He and his staff have brought a diverse collection of veterans, rookies, local products and capped internationals to Harrisburg.
 In addition to their league success, the City Islanders have proven themselves capable of beating the big boys: Harrisburg has beaten Major League Soccer teams in U.S. Open Cup competition five times: 1-0 over D.C.
 United in 2007, 2-1 over New England in 2009, and 1-0 over New York in 2010, and two wins in 2012 over New England in P.K.’s and 3-1 over New York.

 The club’s high water mark remains the 2007 Championship side, a group that perfectly embodied Becher’s philosophies: they were consistent, opportunistic, and industrious, even if they were never the most talented group.
 Their title run was fueled by perhaps the league’s best defense, a unit that allowed only 15 goals in 20 regular season games.
 Defense and discipline were the keys in the postseason as well – the team went 195 postseason minutes before surrendering a goal in the Championship match.
 Becher’s tireless squad completed a grueling 240-minute postseason marathon by topping Richmond in penalty kicks.